Syffe/docs/docs/source/actions/queue.rst

 Mergify waits for the linked pull requests to be merged before merging any pull request with a ``Depends-On:`` header.

-To use this feature, adds the ``Depends-On:`` header to the body of your pull
+To use this feature, add the ``Depends-On:`` header to the body of your pull
 request:

 .. code-block:: md